-In contrast, the streets are also home to bands of street children willing to wash cars in exchange for something to eat, and people scraping together a meagre income to survive.
+On the other hand, Luanda is an El Dorado-like place for the rich and connected.
+The pot-holed roads are jammed with an astounding array of expensive cars taking their owners to exquisite restaurants overlooking marinas full of yachts and luxury speedboats.
+In contrast, the streets are also home to groups of children willing to wash cars in exchange for something to eat, and people scraping together a meagre income to survive.

 Language barrier in Angola

 Angolan society is largely closed to foreigners and relationships are, on the whole, restricted to the workplace.
-Without a good command of Portuguese, attempts at interaction are often unfruitful and making friends outside of the expat community can be challenging.
+Without a good command of Portuguese, attempts at interaction are often unfruitful, and making friends outside of the expat community can be challenging.

 Managing culture shock in Angola

-Many foreigners retreat into an expat bubble until their contract is over and they can go home, or they throw themselves into trying to do something to help – volunteering at a local orphanage, organising food distributions or teaching children to read and write.
+Expats arriving in Angola will generally react one of two ways: either they retreat into an expat bubble until their contract is over, or they throw themselves into trying to do something to help – volunteering at a local orphanage, organising food distributions or teaching children to read and write.

 New arrivals in Angola should come prepared to be challenged – emotionally, psychologically and professionally – and come armed with a good understanding of the complexities and challenges facing a country that, within a lifetime, has undergone colonisation, civil war and then massive oil wealth.